AI4Bharat/indicnlp.ai4bharat.org/content/pages/samanantar.md

 <!-- The entire dataset can be downloaded from [here](https://storage.googleapis.com/samanantar-public/data/all-without-supara.zip) -->

 The entire dataset can be downloaded from [here](https://storage.googleapis.com/samanantar-public/V0.2/data/en2indic/samanatar-en-indic-v0.2.zip)

-The language wise splits will be made available soon

 The language wise splits can be found in the table below.
 Each link contains the number of sentence pairs in millions.